gabridome/docs/bitcoinclients.md

 ## Is there a way to know the UTXO set is legit without rebuilding and validating the whole history?

 One way would be to relay on an improved blockchain in which the headers commit not only to the transactions in the block but also to the whole UTXO set.
-It is of course a different type of validation because one would rely on the merkle root in the header of the block instead of personally build and verify the history but as long you choose to trust the header (for instance because it has the right proof of work), this could be considered enough.
+It is of course a different type of validation because one would rely on the merkle root in the header of the block or inside the coinbase transaction instead of personally build and verify the history but as long you choose to trust the header (for instance because it has the right proof of work), this could be considered enough.

-These proposal go under the name of UTXO commitments.
+These proposals go under the name of UTXO commitments.

-What you trust here is not your own calculation of the UTXO set but the fact that the copy in your possess (in whatever way you have obtained it) is the same the miners has certified in the latest block.
+What you trust here is not your own calculation of the UTXO set but the fact that the copy in your possess (in whatever way you have obtained it) is the same the miners has certified with a good amount of proof of work in the latest block.

-You can of course also prove a payment is valid providing the merkle proof that the particular output you are spending was in the UTXO set and result spent in the subsequent block (this last proof would require the output ordering and the providing of the proof of the preceding and the subsequent output).
+The payer can also can also prove a payment is valid providing the merkle proof that the particular output he is spending was in the UTXO set and result spent in the subsequent block.
+One way this last proof of non-presence could be supplied by keeping a merkle root of an ordered and numbered UTXO set.
+By providing the proof of the presence of preceding and subsequent UTXO, the payee may verify the non presence of the relevant UTXO.

 Obviously these operations are a burden but they can be shared between wallets and mining nodes for instance by requiring the wallets to manage their part of the UTXO set and to provide merkle proofs of their spending to the miners along with the transaction.
 Rusty call these UTXO proofs.

+## UHS

+An other [proposal][UHS] which goes in this direction is Cory Fields' UHS, in which the receiver could have **the same security without keeping the whole UTXO set but just a set of an hash for each UTXO**.
+This hash is obtained by some agreed upon data from the preceding transaction output to verify the "power to spend" concatenated with the ID of the UTXO the outpoint.
+If this interesting proposal is adopted, future clients would store just the UHS which weight about half the UTXO set and verify in a very fast way the incoming transaction, by checking the existence of the hash of the data supplied by the payer in the UHS (after or while verifying the "power to spend").

 [fullNode]: https://btcinformation.org/en/full-node